kisoku-net/kisoku-net.github.io/content/resume/msf.md

 * Built cloud infrastructure for Chef and CI (Terraform, GCP, AWS)
 * Designed a replacement for chef-vault using Hashicorp Vault as backend
 * Worked as part of the SRE team responsible for Fastly's Data Plane
-* participated in on-call rotations, responding to production and security incidents
+* Participated in on-call rotations, responding to production and security incidents
 * Collaborated with service teams responsible for Fastly's Control Plane